 One Lunar Cycle

-I feel like a werewolf with the tide coming in at that time of the month, I sense a close connection to the moons rhythms this blog post.
+I feel like a werewolf with the tide coming in at that time of the month, I sense a close connection to the rhythms of the moon.
 I haven’t blogged for a whole month, one lunar cycle.
 While some people may be rejoicing about having a little less shit thrown into cyberspace, others are saying “WTF is a Blond Zombie?”
 Either way, I needed the break.
 With the life changes and the upheaval of everything that is the Blond Zombie, there was just no room for it.
 But I’m back now baby, and in my time off I have collected new and interesting incites into what makes our world tick and tons of useless and trivial information to clog up your brain parts.
 From barbershops to workflows to kick-ass futuristic BBC television shows. (and no it’s not Doctor Who).
 I will resume where I left off with the blog and shout it to the moon.
 That reminds me, I was talking about something.

 I know I talk a lot about space but it’s pretty freaking cool, it surrounds us on all sides.
 Just look up, you can’t escape it, it’s the biggest thing we know, so big our little brains can’t even make sense of it.
 But out in this hugeness of space is our closest neighbour the moon.
 Sitting there in the sky like a dirty light bulb.
 Most of us take the moon for granted, but it does some pretty incredible things for us.

-It plays a game of tug of war with the sun, you know that moon affects the tides, but the Sun does too, because the sun is farther away it has only about a third the pull the moon has, but it’s there.
+It plays a game of tug of war with the sun, you know that moon affects the tides, but the Sun does too because the sun is farther away it has only about a third the pull the moon has, but it’s there.
 They perform an elegant cosmic dance pulling and deforming our monstrous oceans keeping them moving in a predictable way.

-While there are a shit load of weird things about the moon (I’ll blog about that another time) I find one of the weirdest is the moon is just the right size to block out the sun every once in a while.
-Solar eclipses are like the cosmos going tah dah! and then just going on about it’s business like nothing happened.
+While there is a shit load of weird things about the moon (I’ll blog about that another time) I find one of the weirdest is the moon is just the right size to block out the sun every once in a while.
+Solar eclipses are like the cosmos going tah- dah! and then just going on about its business like nothing happened.
 It’s like looking into the eye of a dragon.
 I was so afraid as a kid to look at the damn thing too, I thought I would go blind, my retinas would melt down the back of my skull and I would have to wear matching pirate eye patches.
 It still freaks me out when I hear one is coming up.
 I start googling where to rent welders masks or tape together 6 pairs of sunglasses just to get a glimpse.

-Over this last month I took time to look at the moon, waxing and waning, floating through the night sky, it makes you feel humble in a way.
+Over this last month, I took time to look at the moon, waxing, and waning, floating through the night sky, it makes you feel humble in a way.
 Today is the full moon and I thought it was fitting to start writing again.
 I hope you didn’t stray too far and stay tuned for more and thanks for being so patient.
 And for your patience, I will leave you with a few rules about the moon, some you know, others you don’t.
 Take care.

 - Wolves have to howl at it, it’s not their fault, they just think its a giant motorcycle driving right at them.